Dynamics of mean-field Fermi systems with nonzero pairing: The fluctuation dynamics

 Then, from (\ref{eq:HFB}):

 where we used that the trace of the commutator is zero.
 Next, we rewrite:

 thanks to the antisymmetry of $\alpha_{N,t}$.
 Being the right-hand side of Eq. (\ref{eq:traceomega}) equal to the imaginary part of $\tr\, \Pi_{t} \alpha_{N,t}^{*}$, and since the right-hand side of (\ref{eq:traceomega2}) is real, we immediately conclude that $\tr\, \omega_{N,t}$ is constant in time.
-This proves the first of (\ref{eq:traces}).
+This proves the first inequality in (\ref{eq:traces}).

 Next, let us prove the propagation of the commutator estimates.
 Let us start by computing, using the HFB equation for $\omega_{N,t}$:

 where in the second step we used the Jacobi identity, and in the third step we used that the direct term $\rho_{t}* V$ commutes with $e^{ip\cdot \hat x}$.
 Consider the term involving the commutator with the Laplacian.
 Noticing that: